StevenMapes/django-aws-api-gateway-websockets/docs/architecture.rst

 --------------------

 The source diagram is shown below in Mermaid format.

-If your Sphinx build supports Mermaid, this can be rendered as a diagram.
+You can view it rendered as an image
-Otherwise, it remains useful as a readable text diagram.
+`on the Github repository <https://github.com/StevenMapes/django-aws-api-gateway-websockets/blob/main/ARCHITECTURE.md>`_

 .. code-block:: text